pingpongshow/RaptorQHAB/README.md

 iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store, uses custom modem - free - pending Apple approval

-Custom modem firmware for the Heltec T190 modem (FSK) available - packets over USB or BLE, supports battery for portible operation
+Custom modem firmware for the Heltec T190 modem (FSK) available - packets over USB or WiFi (BLE was attempted, but it is too slow), supports battery for portible operation

 Python GUI and headless web based groundstations Windows, linux - uses custom modem